Race Against Racism

 Participating as a team is a great way to promote health and fitness with your employees, friends and family.
 Team captains must first set up their team online and invite members to join.
 Team registration is online only and team members must register by April 15.
 Team registration will close on April 15 and those wishing to join a team after that date must register as an individual and pick up their packets on regular individual packet pickup dates on Thursday, Friday or Saturday morning.
 Individuals are more than welcome to walk/run with a team on the day of the race.

-Promote your team at your place of business by posting these 2014 team posters in your break room, human resources or anywhere employees gather.
+Promote your team at your place of business by posting 2015 posters in your break room, human resources or anywhere employees gather.

 Show Your Spirit!